joghdr/hso_dy/docs/README.md

 ## Dependencies (see [dependencies](https://github.com/joghdr/hso_dy/blob/main/docs/dependencies_info.md) for further information)

 The code relies on several external libraries and packages, which the user must install

   1. gnu compiler collection, in particular g++ (g++ 13.3.0 or later)
   2. gnu scientific libraries (libgsl-dev 2.7.1 or later)
   3. boost libraries (libboost-all-dev 1.83.0.1 or later)
   4. gnuplot (version 6.0 or later)
   5. cuba integration libraries (version 4.2.2)
   6. lhapdf (version 6.5.4 and later)
   7. Minuit2 (standalone, version 5.28.00 or later)

+The code has been developed in

+>Ubuntu 24.04 (noble)

-The code has been developed in Ubuntu 24.04 (noble), but it should work in other Linux distributions that use gcc compilers.
+but it should work in other
+Linux distributions that use gcc compilers.

 ## Compiling the HSO code (see [compile](https://github.com/joghdr/hso_dy/blob/main/docs/compile_info.md) for further information)